Wii system software: Kirby TV Channel (PAL regions only)

-The Kirby TV Channel launched on June 23, 2011 in Europe, Australia and New Zealand, and has since been discontinued.
+The Kirby TV Channel launched on June 23, 2011, in Europe, Australia and New Zealand, and was discontinued several months later.
 The channel allowed users to view episodes of the animated series Kirby: Right Back at Ya! for free.
-This channel was succeeded by the Nintendo Anime Channel, a Nintendo 3DS video-on-demand app, available in Australasia and Europe, which streamed curated anime or anime-inspired shows, such as Kirby: Right Back at Ya!
+This channel was succeeded by the Nintendo Anime Channel, a Nintendo 3DS video-on-demand app, available in Australasia and Europe, which streamed curated anime or anime-inspired shows, such as Kirby: Right Back at Ya!.

 Hulu Plus Channel

 Hulu Plus Channel was a channel for the Wii, also as announced in Nintendo Updates on Nintendo Channel.
-Hulu Plus Channel included classic shows and other Hulu included shows.
-The channel launched in 2012 It was available only in the United States and Japan, the latter of where the channel is branded as simply "Hulu."
-On January 30, 2019, Hulu dropped support for the Wii.
+Hulu Plus Channel included television programs and other Hulu included shows.
+The channel launched in 2012, and It was available only in the United States and Japan, the latter of where the channel is branded as simply "Hulu."
+On January 30, 2019, Hulu ended support for the Wii.

 The Legend of Zelda: Skyward Sword Save Data Update Channel

 The Legend of Zelda: Skyward Sword Save Data Update Channel fixed an issue in the game The Legend of Zelda: Skyward Sword.
-This title was the only Wii game to ever receive a downloadable, self-patching service, wherein previous titles with technical issues, such as Metroid: Other M, required the game's owners experiencing said issues to send their Wii consoles to customer service where Nintendo had to manually fix such issues.
+This title was the only Wii game to receive a downloadable, self-patching service, wherein previous titles with technical issues, such as Metroid: Other M, required the game's owners experiencing said issues to send their Wii consoles to customer service where Nintendo had to manually fix such issues.

-YouTube Channel
+YouTube

-The YouTube channel allowed the user to view YouTube videos on the television screen and had the ability to sign into an existing YouTube account.
-The YouTube channel, which became available without warning, was only available in the North American, UK, Japanese, and Australian versions of the Wii system, with the North American release on November 15, 2012, only three days before the Wii U was released in North America.
+YouTube allowed the user to view YouTube videos on the television screen and had the ability to sign into an existing YouTube account.
+The channel, which became available without any prior announcement, was only available in the North American, UK, Japanese, and Australian versions of the Wii system, with the North American release on November 15, 2012, three days before the Wii U was released in North America.
 Google planned to gradually make the channel available on Wii in other countries besides the aforementioned regions.
-The YouTube channel was initially categorized on the Wii Shop Channel as a WiiWare title by mistake, but this was later fixed when the Wii U Transfer Tool channel became available.
-On June 26, 2017, YouTube terminated legacy support for all devices that continue using the Flash-based YouTube app (typically found in most TV devices released before 2012), which includes the Wii.
+YouTube was initially categorised on the Wii Shop Channel as a WiiWare title by mistake, but this was later fixed when the Wii U Transfer Tool channel became available.
+On June 26, 2017, YouTube terminated legacy support for all devices that continue using the Flash-based YouTube app (typically found in most television devices released before 2012), which includes the Wii.